ansible/ansible-lint/README.md

   -L                    list all the rules
-  -q                    quieter, although not silent output -p                    parseable output in the format of pep8 -r RULESDIR           add one or more rules directories using one or more -r
+  -q                    quieter, although not silent output -p                    parseable output in the format of pep8 -r RULESDIR           specify one or more rules directories using one or
-                        arguments.
-Defaults to ['/Users/icordasc/sandbox
-                        /ansible-lint/lib/ansiblelint/rules'] but any -r flags
-                        completely override this.
+                        more -r arguments.
+Any -r flags override the default rules in ['/path/to/ansible-
+                        lint/lib/ansiblelint/rules'], unless -R is also used.
+  -R                    Use default rules ['/path/to/ansible-
+                        lint/lib/ansiblelint/rules'] in addition to any extra
-  -t TAGS               only check rules tagged with these values -T                    list all the tags
+                        rules directories specified with -r.
+There is no need to specify this if no -r flags are used -t TAGS               only check rules tagged with these values -T                    list all the tags
   -x SKIP_LIST          only check rules whose id/tags do not match these